Last Updated: January 6, 2025

 • Project Duration (Duration field on the Project Summary Level)

-Figure 7.28 Schedule with the correct duration calculation on the summary level.
+Figure 7.30 Schedule with the correct duration calculation on the summary level.

 Exercise 8: Format Network Diagram (40 minutes)

 One of the primary views in Microsoft Project is the network diagram.
+Working with the network diagram view in Microsoft Project is much different than working with the other 16 types of views.
 In this exercise, you will format or create a new template and then import that template into a new network diagram view.
-In addition, we will look at the fields used for Critical Path Method in a Gantt Chart view.

 Download

 This project opens with the Network Diagram view applied.
-While in this view let’s look at the features associated with this view.
+While in this view, let’s look at the features associated with this view.

-Figure 7.22 Network Diagram with the Format tab on the ribbon selected.
+Figure 7.31 Network Diagram with the Format tab on the ribbon selected.

-Figure 7.29 Box Styles dialog box for the Network Diagram view.
+Figure 7.32 Box Styles dialog box for the Network Diagram view.

 The Format group resembles the function of editing taskbars in a Gantt Chart view.
 Edits can be made to a selected task (Box command) or the entire network (Box Styles command).
 The Layout command opens a dialog box for general graphical layout features.
-Allow manual box positioning will allow you to move the boxes around for display purposes manually.
+Allow manual box positioning will allow you to manually move the boxes around for display purposes.
 Moving the boxes does not change the schedule.
 When this radio button is selected, the Layout group becomes active.
 The Layout Now and Align commands can reposition the nodes (boxes).
 Again, this does not affect the schedule in any way.

 These style items are: